AnasDEV2005/HARISSA/README.md

 - 20 sep 2025 | wrote the file reader
 - 21 sep 2025 | more to file reader
 - 22 sep 2025 | added punctuation and operators to reader
+- 23-25 sep ..| spent alot of time fixing this: i wanted to read everything between "" or '' as full strings directly, so i had to edit the code accordingly
+-